List of Abbasid caliphs: Abbasid Caliphs (750–1258)

-Caliphs of Cairo (1261–1517)
+Abbasids Caliphs of Cairo (1261–1517)

-In 1261, the Abbasid dynasty was re-established by a cadet branch of the dynasty at Cairo under the auspices of the local Mamluk sultans, but these caliphs were purely religious and symbolic figures, while temporal power rested with the Mamluks.
-The revived caliphate in Cairo lasted until the Ottoman conquest of Egypt in 1517, after which the caliphal title passed to the Ottoman dynasty.
+In 1261, the Abbasid dynasty was re-established by a cadet branch of the dynasty at Cairo under the auspices of the local Mamluk sultans, but these caliphs were purely ceremonial figures, while actual political power fully rested with the Mamluks.
+This revived caliphate lasted until the Ottoman conquest of Egypt in 1517, after which it even its title fizzled out with the death of last caliph, al-Mutawakkil III.

-The Cairo Abbasids were largely ceremonial caliphs under the patronage of the Mamluk Sultanate that existed after the takeover of the Ayyubid dynasty.